yds12/velha21/readme.md

 A server for the games tic-tac-toe and blackjack in Node.js.

-The blackjack variant are implementing follows the rules in [this video](https://www.youtube.com/watch?v=eyoh-Ku9TCI), but assuming all players placed the same bet.
+The blackjack variant follows the rules in
+[this video](https://www.youtube.com/watch?v=eyoh-Ku9TCI), but assuming all players placed the same bet.
 Those who leave the table with more than they started are considered winners, and the others losers.